- 21

 |---|---|---|

-| Executive asks: "What is the capital disbursement rate?" | Staff must pull data from ERP + GFMIS, compile in Excel — takes 1-2 days | Open the dashboard, see it instantly — filterable by department, program, quarter |
+| Executive asks "What is our capital expenditure disbursement rate?" | Staff must pull data from ERP + GFMIS into Excel — takes 1-2 days | Open the dashboard and see instantly — by department, program, and quarter |

-| Auditors request 3 years of procurement data | Search through multiple systems and Excel files — may take weeks | Query the Data Warehouse instantly — complete, accurate, auditable |
+| State Audit Office requests 3 years of procurement data | Must search across multiple systems and Excel files — may take weeks | Query the Data Warehouse instantly — complete, accurate, and auditable data |

-| Preparing next year's budget request | Only 1-2 years of data available, lacks supporting evidence | Analyze 5-year spending trends by program and activity, creating data-backed budget proposals |
+| Preparing next year's budget request | Can only view 1-2 years of historical data, lacking supporting evidence | Analyze 5-year spending trends by program/activity to build data-backed budget requests |

-| Tracking strategic plan performance | Each department reports in different formats, impossible to consolidate | Real-time dashboard showing actual vs. target for every department and KPI |
+| Tracking strategic plan performance | Each department reports in different formats — cannot be consolidated | Dashboard shows real-time performance vs. targets for all departments and indicators |

 -

-Start with policy questions
+Start with policy questions first

 -